kapouer/express-dom/README.md

   If empty, resolves to the current request express view file path.
   Additional helper functions can return a promise, see below.

-* prepare(opts, plugin1, plugin2, ...)
+* dom(...).prepare(opts, plugin1, plugin2, ...)
   Set options and/or plugins for DOM loading without running embedded scripts not loading resources.
   Plugins are appended to the list of plugins (opts.plugins or default list).

-* load(opts, plugin1, plugin2, ...)
+* dom(...).load(opts, plugin1, plugin2, ...)
   Set options and/or plugins for DOM loading and runs embedded scripts;
   does not load resources by default.
   Plugins are appended to the list of plugins (opts.plugins or default list).

-These methods return an express middleware; they do nothing before the middleware is actually called by express.
+These methods return an express middleware and are chainable, they do nothing before the middleware is actually called by express.

 ## Input and output